 Sending Attachments to Projects

-Attachment names can be edited, and you can choose a folder for each attachment.
+In Outlook, you can edit attached file names and choose a folder destination for each attachment.
 To edit the name or choose the file location, click on the arrow to the right of the selected file.
 Adjust the name as desired and click through the project’s folder structure to select that location you want.
 Each attachment can be placed in a different folder.

 Attaching Docs from Projects